 People in some parts of Brazil still use the old "Tu" and "Vós", but it's quite rare nowadays!
 Portuguese people still use them indeed, but I'm teaching you the brazilian way, so I'll always use "Você" and "Vocês" here!

-to be.
+Now, let's learn the portuguese verb to be.
 Without it, we cannot progress to a self introduction!

 Portuguese verbs are a little more difficult than english ones, because all of them change depending on about who one is talking about.
 The verb to be is not an exception, and like in english, it's an irregular verb; in other words, it doesn't follow any rule!
 See below.